petterik/fccc/README.md

     Thus the code runs in O(N^2).
 ```

 Now that we can generate primes, let's create the multiplication table, then worry about how to print it.

 ### Multiplication table (matrix)

-For the multiplication table, we want to create a matrix with the sums of the first prime to the last prime.
-This would be a multiplication table of the first 3 primes:
+For the multiplication table, we want to create a matrix with the products of the first prime to the last prime.
+Here's what a multiplication table of the first 3 primes would look like:
 ```clj
 [[   2  3  5]
  [2  4  6 10]
  [3  6  9 15]
  [5 10 15 25]]
 ```
-Test cases for this were:
+Test cases for this included:
 * First row and first column should be equals to n primes, where n is the size of the matrix's first row.
 * Second row's second value is 2x2=4.
 * All rows but the first one is of size n+1.